ragnvald/qgis_protectedareasmap/docs/readme.txt

 * Main map (national scale) - selected protected area categories
 * Protected areas atlas - selected protected area categories

 The project files are part of this product.
 Source data carries its own license and must be respected as such.
-Procided data are according to relevant licenses.
+Provided data are according to relevant licenses.

 Ragnvald Larsen